 Use a tool to track projects and employee’s time.
 This will help you gather data about employee productivity.
 You can also refer back to this data when assessing their historical performance.

 Further, it can be difficult to monitor the productivity of each of your employees, especially if you manage a lot of them.
 Using a tracking tool can automate some of the detailed aspects of productivity measurement, ensuring you don’t miss any important information.
 This will allow you to give all of your employees the support they need to succeed in their roles.

 Reassess Your Metrics

-Finally, continually reassess the metrics you use to measure productivity.
+Finally, continually reassess the labor efficiency metrics you use to measure productivity.
 Productivity measurement requires a certain amount of trial and error.
 As time goes on, you may find that you need to make some adjustments to this process.

 Some metrics that were initially promising may not be as useful or accurate as you anticipated, or vice versa.
 You may discover others that you didn’t even think of tracking at all.
 And if you make changes to your business structure, processes, or product offerings, your productivity measurements must be updated to account for and reflect those changes.